caileanb773/recipe_manager/README.md

 ## Languages

-Macromise is available in English, French, and German.
+Macromise is available in English and French.
 Additional languages may be added in the future.

 # Upcoming Features